iamjaspreetsingh/StockPrice-App/README.md

 # StockPrice-App

+### Stock price + LLM

 In this data application an architecture is developed to fetch stock price data from wikipedia or yfinance library.
-Users can ask data related questions on loaded stock price data for any stock.
+Users can ask data related questions on loaded stock price data for any stock (like which stock is performing well today and so on)

 Link to code - [Stock price app](https://github.com/iamjaspreetsingh/StockPrice-App/blob/master/app_stockprice.py)

 <img width="1440" alt="Screenshot 2023-09-06 at 8 42 56 PM" src="https://github.com/iamjaspreetsingh/StockPrice-App/assets/30948046/e410384c-1a86-4591-adc0-0fbe0f7e3ae6">

+### Real time data app
 Timeplus integration alongwith Confluent Kafka allowed to real stream the data into the data application.
 Tables in data app can be seen getting updated in real-time.

 Link to code - [Real time app](https://github.com/iamjaspreetsingh/StockPrice-App/blob/master/real_time_app.py)